 If your child is older than about four to six months old and is rolling over on his own, it’s likely time to graduate from a swaddle and use a sleep sack.
 Sleep sacks are similar to swaddle blankets, except they allow the arms to be free.
 This means that they can be used in a crib beyond the newborn and early infant stage.

 Use a Lovey

-A lovely, sometimes called a transitional or comfort object, is a way to help your child sleep comfortably by having something to soothe him.
+A lovey, sometimes called a transitional or comfort object, is a way to help your child sleep comfortably by having something to soothe him.
 It can be a stuffed animal, a pacifier, a special blanket, or even mom or dad’s t-shirt.
 Often one of a baby’s first loveys is a receiving blanket, though there are adorable loveys designed specifically for the purpose.

 Make sure your child is at least four months old before introducing a lovey to prevent suffocation.
 You could also try having a visual monitor in the room so that you can see your baby at all times.